uhzoo/Hadoop-Hive-Basic/README.md

 |Hive|4.0.1|
 |Hive MetaStore|PostgreSQL 16|

 The following guide uses `test.hadoop.com` in example URLs.
-To use the same, update your hosts file with your server IP:
+To use them as-is, update your hosts file to map `test.hadoop.com` to your server’s IP address.
 - Windows: `C:\Windows\System32\drivers\etc\hosts`
 - Mac/Linux: `/etc/hosts`

-If you prefer, you can access services directly using `${YOUR_IP}:port` instead.
+Alternatively, you can access services directly using ${YOUR_IP}:${PORT}.

 ## Install Hadoop
 Before installing Hadoop, disable the firewall for convenience.